Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 Benefits of Humus

-Contrary to popular belief, humus has no nutrients, since it is fully decomposed.
+Contrary to popular belief, humus contains no nutrients, since it is fully decomposed.
 Instead, this structureless substance paradoxically plays more of a structural role in garden soil.

 The following are a few of the functions that humus serves: